YochaiMorYosef/Dynamic_Form_Generation_System/README.md

 # Getting Started with Dynamic Form Generation System

-# Startup & installation Guide.
+# Startup & Installation Guide.

-This document will help you installation process for startup the system run on localhost.
+This document will help you with the installation process for startup the system run on localhost.

 This Guide is for Windows machine:
 Start with the server side: